kyrcha/software-ml-interviews/example/content/references.md

 Description: References I used to make the knowledge base */

-Links to the resources used in order to gather the questions presented here.
+This page contain links to the resources used in order to gather the questions presented in this knowledge base.

 ## JavaScript